 10. Dry cleaning

 Dry cleaning involves cleaning clothes with solvent.
-Some fabrics/clothes are damaged if you use water to clean them – there may be shrinkage, damage to fibers, a difference in texture, change in appearance and feel, etc.
+Some fabrics/clothes are damaged if you use water to clean them – there may be shrinkage, damage to fibers, a difference in texture, change in appearance and feel, etc. The option of using perchloroethylene or petroleum solvents to clean the clothes (dry cleaning) is said to be the solution to these problems.

 Wool, linen, silk, and rayon are fabrics best dry-cleaned.
 Some old oil-based stains, grease, etc., are best removed from fabric with dry cleaning.
-The option of using perchloroethylene or petroleum solvents to clean the clothes mitigates all these concerns.
+Regular clothing items like suits, jackets, or blouses should be dry cleaned after several wears to clean them thorougly.

 Thanks it was very helpful